dlatk/dlatk/doc/source/tutorials/tut_feat_tables.rst

 Understanding Feature Table Names
 =================================

-This page will explain the **"standard" way of naming feature tables in DLATK**.
+This page will explain the **standard** way of naming feature tables in DLATK.

 This is how DLATK expects them to be named.